apatidar0/Deploy_ml_app_using_docker_compose/README.md

 # Deploy and Scale Machine Learning Models with Keras, FastAPI, Redis and Docker Swarm
-Serve a production-ready and scalable Keras-based deep learning model image classification using FastAPI, Redis and Docker Swarm.
-Based off this [series of blog posts](https://www.pyimagesearch.com/2018/02/05/deep-learning-production-keras-redis-flask-apache/).
+Serve a production-ready and scalable Keras-based deep learning model image classification using FastAPI, Redis and Docker-Compose .
 ## How to Use

 ### Prerequisites